 To maintain the sustainability of this well-known tea variety, attention must be paid to the substantial effects of climate change on Kangra tea production.
 According to studies, the Kangra Valley's tea industry faces difficulties due to shifting weather patterns, such as changes in temperature, rainfall patterns, and the rise in pests and diseases.
 While changes in precipitation patterns can upset the water availability and nutrient balance, higher temperatures can cause heat stress and impact the physiological functions of tea plants.
 The yield, quality, and flavour of tea may suffer as a result of these modifications.
 Additionally, the increased prevalence of pests and diseases under changing climatic conditions further threatens the productivity and profitability of Kangra tea.
 It is essential to address these impacts through adaptive measures and sustainable practices to maintain the resilience and long-term viability of Kangra tea production.
 Verma et al. (2016) examined the effects of climate change on the production of tea by analyzing 20 years of climate data from Kangra and comparing it to the production of tea and the results revealed that there is a great variability in climate.

-I. Altered precipitation patterns and water availability
+i.
+Altered precipitation patterns and water availability

 The changes in water availability and precipitation patterns may have a major effect on kangra tea production.
 Changes in rainfall patterns, such as shifts in the timing, intensity, and distribution of precipitation, may have an effect on tea production in the Kangra Valley.
 The health, yield, and growth of tea plants can be impacted by either too little or too much rainfall during critical growth stages.
 Water management and availability are critical to the production of tea.
 Changes in precipitation patterns can affect the water supply, causing water stress and irrigation problems.
 In order to develop suitable water management strategies and irrigation techniques to ensure sustainable tea cultivation in the face of changing climate conditions, it is imperative to research the effects of altered precipitation patterns on Kangra tea production (Bacharwar et al. 2015).